openstack/monasca-agent/README.md

 The Agent can be run from the command-line or as a daemon.

 ## Running from the command-line
-To run the agent from the command-line, you will need to start at least 2 processes in order to send metrics.
-These are the collector and forwarder.
-If you have already installed the monasca-agent package and run the monasca-setup configuration script, run the following commands from the Linux command-line:

-	* From a terminal window, use netcat to listen for metrics on a local port: nc -lk 8080
-	* From a second terminal window, launch the forwarder in the background: python ddagent.py &
-	* From the second terminal window, launch the collector in the foreground: python agent.py foreground --use-local-forwarder
-	* Metric payloads will start to appear in the first terminal window running netcat
+TBD

 ## Running as a daemon
 To control the monasca-agent daemon, you can use the init.d commands that are listed below:

-	* To start the agent:
+	* To start the agent daemon:
 		sudo service monasca-agent start
-	* To stop the agent:
+	* To stop the agent daemon:
 		sudo service monasca-agent stop
-	* To restart the agent if it is already running: sudo service monasca-agent restart
+	* To restart the agent daemon if it is already running: sudo service monasca-agent restart

-# Trouble-shooting
+# Troubleshooting
 TBD

 # Naming conventions